Introduction

 Education

-Educate patient/parent to ensure the drain is below the site of insertion but not pulling on the patient.
-Educate the patient/parent that there is a risk of dislodgement therefore requiring increased care when moving.
-Patient should be aware that moving whilst drain is
+- Educate the patient/parent to ensure the drain is below the site of insertion but not pulling on the patient.

-in situ will cause some pain, but this can be minimised with regular analgesia.
-The patient should be encouraged to mobilise with supervision when appropriate.
+- The patient should be encouraged to mobilise with supervision when appropriate.

 Troubleshooting